harness/developer-hub/docs/platform/Governance/14_Policy-as-code/sample-policy-use-case.md

 * **Enforce policies at a scope:** Create a policy and apply it to all pipelines in your account, organization, and project.

-  Policy evaluation occurs on pipeline-level events like On Run and On Save.
+  Policy evaluation occurs on pipeline-level events like **On Run** and **On Save**.
 For more information, go to [Harness Policy As Code quickstart](/docs/platform/Governance/Policy-as-code/harness-governance-quickstart).

 * **Enforce policies at any stage:** Create a policy step and include a policy set and JSON payload to evaluate.

   When the pipeline reaches the policy step, policy evaluation occurs.
 Data such as resolved expressions can be evaluated when the pipeline runs.

-For information about how to add a policy step to a stage, go to [Add a policy step to a pipeline](https://developer.harness.io/docs/platform/Governance/Policy-as-code/add-a-governance-policy-step-to-a-pipeline).
+For information about how to add a policy step to a stage, go to [Add a policy step to a pipeline](/docs/platform/Governance/Policy-as-code/add-a-governance-policy-step-to-a-pipeline).

 This topic provides sample policies you can use in policy steps and on pipeline-level events like **On Run** and **On Save**.